 Do this first.
 Why?
 Because you need to be signed in to:

-To view items you have checked out and current HOLLIS requests, use the drop-down menu that appears next to your name once you have signed in.
+To renew items you have checked out as view well current requests, saved items, and other details, use the drop-down menu that appears next to your name once you have signed in.